RayHollister/jaxplays/wiki/productions/2022_Messiah_on_the_Frigidaire.md

 ---
 layout: productions
-title: Messiah on the Frigidaire (2022)
+title: Messiah on the Frigidaire
+year: 2022)
 image: 2022_Messiah_on_the_Frigidaire.jpeg
 image_credit:
 image_alt: